jocode/CalorieTrackerApp/architecture-guide.md

-## How to create a module in Android Studio?
+## How to create a module in Android Studio? :mega:

 - File -> New -> New Module
 - Select the type of module you want to create